 - ensuring that all participants are treated with courtesy, dignity and respect at all times

 We are committed to excellence in the delivery of our services to the community.
 Each participant is provided opportunity to give feedback on their experience with our program.
-Mediators provide feedback on each case and debrief with the Executive Director regularly throughout the process.
+Facilitators provide feedback on each case and debrief with the Executive Director regularly throughout the process.